DerGorn/InterstellareSimulation/Readme.md

     - cargo: 1.66.1         // build system and package manager
     - rustc: 1.66.1         // rust compiler
 Higher versions should still be compatible but are not guranteed to work properly For a quick compilation during development use `cargo run`.
 The command builds an unoptimised version and executes it.
-For an optimised build use `cargo run -r` for autostart or `cargo build -r` and run the executable in './target/release'
+For an optimised build use `cargo run -r` for autostart or `cargo build -r` and run the executable in './target/release' yourself.